VolkerArt/Blender-Quick-Translucent/README.md

 ![Eevee No Solidify](https://github.com/user-attachments/assets/e542d61c-e38d-4172-ae05-46678d4b69c1)

-How it should be set up
+How it should be set up. **Value plugged into Thickness is extremely important for Eevee Next, make sure it's set to 0**

 ![2024-10-22_22-35](https://github.com/user-attachments/assets/38894c20-a655-4fa6-8366-c2563ec6e3de)